 Training as a Secondary school teacher, upon successful completion, will allow you to teach across the eleven to sixteen age range within the secondary age phase.
 For some of the non-compulsory subjects within schools,you will be taught to teach those from year ten into sixth form level (14 to 19 within the secondary age range).

 Got a query about Secondary teacher training?
 Visit the Secondary Teaching Frequently Asked Questions page, which contains answers to the most common queries that we receive.

-This one-year course is the quickest and most condensed way for non-experienced trainees to qualify as a secondary school teacher.
-This postgraduate qualification offers 60 Masters-level credits that can be used towards our Masters degrees in the field of education.
+This nine month postgraduate qualification leads to the professional qualification of Qualified Teacher Status (QTS) and offers 60 Masters-level credits that can be used towards our Masters degrees in the field of education.

 We offer a number of school direct routes (both tuition and salaried) in subjects aligned with our PGCE subjects (above).
 Find out more about the University's School Direct opportunities and the secondary schools we are in partnership with and how to apply.

 |Subject||Scholarships (3)||Trainee with 1st, 2:1, 2:2, PhD or Master's|